-Self-Governance Tribes have noticed a troubling trend that DOI is moving one-time funding to grants that cannot be included in Self-Governance Funding Agreements and are restrictive in nature - undermining core Self-Governance tenets.
-This trend allows DOI to heavily regulate and restrict the inclusion of indirect costs to administer Tribal programs; and hinders Tribal governments' ability to re-design programs to better meet the needs at the local level.
+Self-Governance Tribes have noticed a troubling trend that the Department of the Interior (DOI) is moving one-time funding to grants that cannot be included in Self-Governance Funding Agreements and are restrictive in nature - undermining core Self-Governance tenets.
+This trend allows DOI to heavily regulate and restrict the inclusion of indirect costs to administer Tribal programs and hinders Tribal governments' ability to re-design programs to better meet the needs at the local level.